10 Lessons From A Psilocybin Mushroom Journey

 3. Mortality is the least of our problems.

-I’m epileptic, so I’ve always been scared of taking mushrooms fearing they’d trigger a seizure – which feels like a near death experience every time I have one.
-Going under I’m uncertain I’ll return, which makes it somewhat terrifying.
-So for me, committing to this experience was a test of faith… especially after having a seizure just two-weeks prior to the journey.
-Apparently the universe wanted to plant the seed of fear at the most fertile time.
-So, as I tipped the glass back and chugged the medicine down I knew I’d be facing my own mortality.
-It was in that “fuck it all” moment that my practice of surrender began.
-There was no going back, everything was out of my control and the only sensible path forward was one of acceptance.
-I arrived on my mat that evening with the intention to practice non-resistance – and the journey became an epic eight-hour test.
-Every heightened sensation, warped perception, challenging thought and deep emotion was an opportunity to freak out or let go and I chose the latter every time…. right up until I approached somewhere mysterious that I can’t explain.
+I’m epileptic, so I’ve always been scared to take mushrooms.
+Every time I have a seizure I’m uncertain I’ll return, which made committing to this journey a scary proposition… even more so after suffering a seizure just two-weeks prior to leaving.
+The universe was testing my resolve by provoking a fear I’d been gifted at birth.
+So, as I tipped the glass back and chugged the medicine down I knew I’d be coming face-to-face with my mortality.
+There was no going back.
+Everything was now out of my control and the only sensible path forward was one of surrender.
+Every heightened sensation, warped perception, challenging thought and deep emotion was an opportunity to freak out or let go and I chose the latter every time… until I reached somewhere mysterious I can’t explain.
 Four-hours in I was so deep I could no longer hear the world around me.
 The visions had stopped.
 The darkness became all consuming.
 There was nothing left, only stillness.
-I sat on the precipice of slipping away, perhaps to the place we all come from and go in the end… and I freaked.
-Bolting upright I took off my eye mask and reentered a wildly distorted version of reality, just happy to be alive.
-Moments later my emotional journey began, which wasn’t any easier.
-It was less scary, but far more painful and enlightening.
-Turns out, in the end my morality was harder to face than my mortality.
+My consciousness stood at the precipice, about to slip away to the place we come from and transition to… and I freaked.
+Bolting upright I took off my eye mask and reentered a wildly distorted version of reality, happy to be alive.
+Moments later my 4-hour emotional rollercoaster began, which wasn’t any easier.
+It was less terrifying, but far more painful and enlightening.
+Turns out, when it was said and done, my mortality was easier to face than my morality.

 4. Forgiveness is natural.